 Adding the blockchain layer to this means that we can also verify the contents of the certificate at the point in time it was created meaning SteelTrace can verify who put in what data at what point in time.
 And this can be done after the certificate moves through the supply chain.

 An end customer can therefore always know that the data he/she receives is not manipulated or falsely created by an unauthorized person without having to trust the parties in between the supply chain.

 This article is the first in a series where we dive deeper into how SteelTrace works.
 Stay tuned for more.
-If you have question use the comment section bellow.
+If you have a question use the comment section below.